 This nation and its poor treatment of Native American people — both historically and currently—is not something that is acknowledged by the government or our educational curriculums.
 And thus, the holiday’s branding as a time to “celebrate the things we are grateful for” without confronting the brutal history surrounding Native American people’s plight is silencing.
 It makes us as a national community overlook the horrors of the past and therefore not demand that the federal government pay reparations for the horrible things they’ve done and right their wrongs.
 The American mainstream wants us to look back on Thanksgiving as being a time in which the colonizers and tribes got along well and were able to coexist peacefully.
 This is the idea that is advertised and taught to children, the people who need to be learning what actually happened so as not to repeat the past.

 While the idea of being thankful for something isn’t bad, it shouldn’t be the thing that is associated with Thanksgiving.
 Treating this holiday as a happy time and disassociating it from its bloody past isn’t creating any meaningful change for Native people.
 There needs to be an acknowledgement of the real history surrounding Thanksgiving and also real action on the side of the federal government into righting their wrongs—starting with listening to the demands of Native communities.

-Sofia Elena Heron is a running start student at South Seattle College and youth editor for the South End Stories Youth Blog.
-Sofia loves learning about political theory and thinking about how she can apply what she knows to the world around her to make change.
+Beba Heron is a running start student at South Seattle College and youth editor for the South End Stories Youth Blog.
+Sofia loves learning about political theory and thinking about how she/they/he can apply what they know to the world around them to make change.
 In particular, Sofia is interested in how communities of color are affected by policy, and how global capitalism lays the foundation for inequality in our society.

 Header image attributed to Alex G. under a Creative Commons License.